rondmiller/sivers.org/README.md

 © 2018 Derek Sivers +
 [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+It’s kept on [GitHub](https://github.com/sivers/sivers.org) as a public mirror, but it’s not collaborative, and I don’t check GitHub for pull requests.

 Questions or comments?
 Feel free to email me at [sivers.org/contact](https://sivers.org/contact)